hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

 It collapses uncertainty without sufficient evidence.

-Kernel Core does not allow ambiguity to be resolved unless it is **evidence-supported**.
+Kernel Core does not allow ambiguity to be resolved unless it is **strictly evidence-supported**.

 ## Kernel Result